 A committee was set up to choose a new name and to write a constitution and the Newmarket Stage Company was created.
 However, some members of both groups were bitter about the amalgamation so they left and joined other area theatre groups.
 From all accounts, there was some hostility between the two groups prior to the merge.

-Following this, Noreen Aldridge stepped down as president of OTHP, and spent two years in Vietnam.
+Prior to Gail Cook being named president of the Old Town Hall Players Noreen Aldridge stepped down as president of OTHP.
 She noted that “the two groups were very different.”
 Most of NTC plays were British with a lot of British plays and farces.
 The OTHP did a lot of Canadian plays and also “did one play each season that stretched us.”

 In 2009, the Old Town Hall was expected to close permanently, but instead shut down for extensive renovations once again and the Newmarket Stage Company was forced to move to the Newmarket Theatre.